syuusei3/forMenta/README.md

 ## Project setup

+1, you need to set up PostgreSQL

-do it this commands on "/FrontServer/.."
+2, do it this commands on "/FrontServer/.."
 ```
 npm install
 or